cadonuno/veracode-reporting-api-bulk-import/README.md

 # Veracode Bulk Reporting API Import

-Retrieves all the data available from the Veracode Reporting API from a specific date
+Retrieves all the data available from the Veracode Reporting API from a specific start date

 ## Setup